Cornelio Balmaceda

 Cornelio Agor Balmaceda (September 15, 1896 – April 17, 1982) was a former Secretary of Commerce and Industry in the Philippines.
 He was also one of the original board of trustees and then later became president of the Philippine Rural Reconstruction Movement.

 Known for his notable achievements in Philippine government, particularly the creation of the Department of Commerce and Industry and his leadership in the establishment of the Asian Development Bank in the Philippines, Balmaceda was also a writer and a journalist.

-Early life and schooling
+Early life and education

-Balmaceda was born on September 15, 1896 in San Miguel (now Sarrat), Ilocos Norte.
+Balmaceda was born on September 15, 1896, in San Miguel (now Sarrat), Ilocos Norte.
 The son of farmers, Santos Balmaceda and Crispina Agor, he became the only child after his four siblings died in infancy.
 He attended elementary school in Sarrat and the first three years of high school in Laoag, Ilocos Norte.
 He left for Manila when he was sixteen to finish his last year of high school in the Manila High School.
 Having been taught by American teachers who were sent to the Philippines to teach English when the Americans took over the country, Balmaceda became fluent in English.